Reviewing The Shortcomings Of Passive GPS

 Problem 1: GPS Data Loggers Provide Offer No Automotive & Asset Security

 If a consumer wants to purchase a GPS data logger to improve auto-theft security they will be s*** out of luck because passive trackers have no way to provide real-time updates.
 What makes GPS data loggers more affordable is that they do not have monthly fees because they do not send live data.
-Instead, all locational data and travel history is stored upon the tracker for the user to download at a later time.
+Instead, all locational data and travel history are stored upon the tracker for the user to download at a later time.
 That means if a person purchased a GPS car tracking device and placed it on their vehicle in hope that if the automobile gets stolen they can quickly recover the vehicle they are going to be walking to their next destination.

 Problem 2: GPS Data Loggers Provide No Panic Button Option Feature